 A: To find out exactly how much mortgage lenders are prepared to lend you to buy a property, book an appointment with an Edward Mellor’s Mortgage Advisor.
 Our team are able to compare rates from a range of mortgage lenders to find the deal that is right for you.

 Q: “Once my offer is accepted, how long until I can move in?”

-A: There is no definitive answer, as the duration of the sales process depends heavily on the circumstances of both parties (for example, whether there is a chain involved, whether the purchaser is buyer in cash or with a mortgage etc).
+A: There is no definitive answer, as the duration of the sales process depends heavily on the circumstances of both parties (for example, whether there is a chain involved, whether the purchaser is buying in cash or with a mortgage etc).

 Generally, the process will take 8 – 12 weeks from the offer being accepted to completion.